Scientists are constantly discovering beneficial effects of

 Beetroot Juice

-Beetroot juice reduces blood pressure and reduces the oxygen cost of moderate intensity exercise
+Beetroot juice reduces blood pressure and reduces the

 Vit E antioxidant tablets